KevinAdu/leo-adu-site/src/content/photos/en/2023-10-23_mums-belly-on-23week.md

 ---
-title: Mum's belly on 23rd week
+title: Mum's belly on the 23rd week
 photo: /public/img_7606.jpeg
 caption: |-
   Mum's belly on 23rd week is about this size.